What is Therapeutic Alliance? On the Value of Building Rapport

 The tenet underlying these three factors is not only a sense of social harmony, but also a harmony or congruence relating to the goals and objectives of the therapeutic process.

-When the client and therapist maintain a mutual belief in equality of the two parties, and when this mutual belief in turn leads to mutual decision-making regarding the therapeutic process, then the therapeutic alliance is a success.
+When the client and therapist maintain a mutual belief in the shared collaboration of the two parties, and when this mutual belief in turn leads to mutual decision-making regarding the therapeutic process, then the therapeutic alliance well on its way to being a success.

 How to create a strong therapeutic alliance